Femina Miss India 2013

-The 50th edition of Femina Miss India was held at Yash Raj Studios, Mumbai, on March 24, 2013.
-The show was telecast live on Colors (TV channel).
-A total of 23 contestants competed in the beauty pageant.
+The 50th edition of Femina Miss India was held at Yash Raj Studios in Mumbai on 24 March 2013.
+The event was telecast live on Colors.
+A total of 23 contestants competed in the pageant.

 Navneet Kaur Dhillon of Punjab was crowned Femina Miss India World 2013 by the outgoing titleholder Vanya Mishra.
-Sobhita Dhulipala and Zoya Afroz were crowned the 1st and 2nd Runners Up respectively.
+Sobhita Dhulipala and Zoya Afroz were crowned first and second runners-up, respectively.

-Navneet Kaur Dhillon represented India at Miss World 2013 held in Indonesia where she placed in the Top 20 and won the Multimedia Award.